luis-delatorre/homepage/docs/index.md

         <div style="float:right">**:material-calendar-clock: Aug 2000 - Aug 2006**</div>
     </div>
     <div style="clear: both;"></div>

+    _SIAC is a subsidiary of the New York Stock Exchange (NYSE) and the American Stock Exchange (AMEX), offering technical services and infrastructure to exchanges, members, and financial institutions._

     * Orchestrated IT Datacenter activities for first-shift staff responsible for monitoring, troubleshooting, and reporting online incidents and coordinated end-of-day and morning-after tasks for the second and third-shift teams.
     * Reviewed and analyzed incidents from the point of occurrence, root cause, and solutions, utilizing Remedy data to highlight ongoing issues.